A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 If they are breezing through then liberally apply elite templates.

-## Part 0: Turtleback ferry (XP 120, Party Level 7)
+## Part 0: Turtleback ferry (XP 150, Party Level 7)

+These investigations and encounters could happen at any point during the book.

+### Paradise and Lucrecia (30xp story award)

+  - For following up on the story of the Paradise to get further information on Lucrecia and what the Paradise was doing, and for noticing the sihedron tattoos.

 ### Wreck of the Paradise (XP 80, Moderate Threat, +40xp story award)

   - **Creatures**
     - [Giant Snapping Turtle](https://2e.aonprd.com/Monsters.aspx?ID=837)
+    - If the party are higher than level 7 when they investigate the paradise then apply the Elite or double Elite template accordingly

   - **Encounter Notes:**
-    - The paradise sank on the edge of the territory of a giant snapping turtle and anyone in a craft 20ft long or smaller (unless made of giant turtle shell) or anyone entering the water will draw its hostile attention in a few minutes at most
+    - The paradise sank near the edge of the territory of a giant snapping turtle and anyone in a craft 20ft long or smaller or anyone entering the water will draw its hostile attention in a few minutes at most
     - Killing a giant snapping turtle will make the PCs local heroes and improve the attitude of everyone in Turtleback Ferry towards them for the purposes of any social interation checks
     - Turtle meat is a delicacy and there is enough in a gaint turtle to provide a much needed boost to the local economy
     - Turtle shell is a prized hull for local boats
     - Succesfully investigating the wreck of the Paradise provides some clues and a story award of 40xp

-## Part 1: In The Hook's Shadow (XP 720/610,Party Level 7/8)
+## Part 1: In The Hook's Shadow (XP 760, Party Level 7/8)

 For ogrekin, custom creatures have been created, based on ogre templates.

 For Traps near fit Hazards have been used.
 Note the traps are unlikely to be a significant hazard on their own, but if they trigger other encounters, or happen during an encounter they are more serious.

-Encounters sometimes includes suggested scaling for level 8 parties.
+Encounters include scaling for level 8 parties.

-XP is shown as "XP L7/L8"

-### The Strange Firepelt (XP 60/40, low/trivial threat)
+### The Strange Firepelt (XP 60, low threat)
  - **Creatures:**
     - [Kibb PDF](./NPC-Monsters-Statblocks/Kibb.pdf)
   ![Kibb PNG](./NPC-Monsters-Statblocks/Kibb.png)